placeexchange/sample-dynamic-template/README.md

 Additionally, a base template (at `base.html`) can be used as a starting point for development of a dynamic creative template.
 This base template contains the full list of supported template variables; developers may select whichever variables are needed for a given use case.

+If the template has external dependencies, PX recommends using default fallback content in case any of the external dependencies fail (e.g., cannot connect to the internet, API services are unavailable).
+That way, an appropriate default creative can still be reliably displayed in the event of an dependency failure.

 ### Template Limitations
 Please bear in mind the following limitations: